 Traveling on either Interstate 680 or 880, take the Calaveras Road exit in Milpitas.
 Drive east towards the foothills along Calaveras Road.
 Calaveras Road passes through the southern portion of Ed R. Levin Park.
 There are two main use areas in the park.
 The Sandy Wool Lake area is located north of Calaveras Road and the Spring Valley Pond area is located south of Calaveras Road.
 To reach the Sandy Wool Lake area, take a left turn off Calaveras Road onto Downing Road.
 Travel north along Downing Road to reach Sandy Wool Lake, the hang gliding area and the main trail use areas.
 To reach the Spring Valley Pond area, continue along Calaveras Road, past Downing Road and turn right into the park area to reach the Ranger station, Visitor Center and Spring Valley Pond.
 Spring Valley Golf Course parking and Club House is located across Calaveras Road from the Visitor Center.

-Hiking, cycling, horseback riding, picnicking and hang gliding are popular activities at Ed R. Levin Park.
+Hiking, horseback riding, picnicking and hang gliding are popular activities at Ed R. Levin Park.
 Visitors may enjoy the playground, fly kites and play frisbee on one of the three lawn areas.
 The park is also home to the Wings of Rogallo hang gliding club.
 It is a unique experience to watch these beautiful hang gliders and paragliders soar in the skies above the park.

 Fishing is another favorite activity at Ed R. Levin Park.
 Sandy Wool Lake is stocked from November through May.
 Swimming is prohibited.